 In a nod to the transporting power of great stories, we decided to celebrate our love for many of their keepers: independent bookstores across the country.
 Some, like Blue Bicycle Books in Charleston, are stores we always stop by on a visit to the city, while others, like the Strand in New York City and City Lights in San Francisco, we are lucky to call our neighborhood joints.
-And while we may not be able to physically stop by any of these stores for the foreseeable future, we’re supporting them by shopping online and tuning in to their programming across social media.
+And even when we’re not able to physically stop by any of these stores, we’re supporting them by shopping online through Bookshop.org and the shops’ own websites and tuning in to their programming across social media.

-In its own words, Parnassus—around since 2011—is truly “more than a bookstore.”
+In its own words, Parnassus—around since 201—is truly ''more than a bookstore.’'
 It’s a cheery celebration of great writing, down to its gleaming hardwood floors and grinning staff, infused with the same joy as store founder and author Ann Patchett and her business partner, Karen Hayes.
-Patchett’s blog is the basis of the Parnassus online magazine, Musing, which also features staff reading picks, author interviews, and an extra-charming “shop dog diaries” that feels like an IRL idea from You’ve Got Mail. —Laura Dannen Redman
+Patchett’s blog is the basis of the Parnassus online magazine, Musing, which also features staff reading picks, author interviews, and an extra-charming ''shop dog diaries’’ that feels like an IRL idea from You’ve Got Mail. —Laura Dannen Redman

 On a recent trip to D.C., I carved out an afternoon for Second Story Books, which I’d heard had a fascinating collection of used, rare, and out-of-print books.
 How can you not want to visit a store run by the guy (Allan Stypeck) who not only repairs books but also loans books for movie sets and helps institutions like the Smithsonian and the Library of Congress build their collections?
 The Dupont Circle store, one of two locations, lived up to the hype: It took real effort to keep my book-hoarding instincts in check as I explored the maze-like store and hit up the sidewalk-sale shelves, which offer serious deals on the weekends. —Aislyn Greene